Day/Night 6: Monday 22nd August (Poker)

 Key Hand #1

 I'm getting destroyed at the table and my $150 stack is dwindling as quick and as fast as the Miller Lights that are being put before me.
 I look down at 7 J in the small blind and complete.
 The flop comes J x x.
 I check to Mr Academic's friend who throws in $6 and I have to call.
 The turn comes a queen and I check/call Mr Academic's friend's raise of $10.
 The river comes another queen and so I check to Mr Academic's friend who fires another $10 into a $42 pot.
 Of course I have to call, and of course I've been out-played as he shows the K J to out-kick me with the special manoeuvre of the twist and the turn and the flourish with a thrust.
-I feel I'm getting beaten up bad as I look down at my $70 stack
+I feel I'm getting beaten up bad as I look down at my $70 stack---------------

 I stupidly play on in the misguided belief that I may just recuperate some of the losses but eventually leave a thoroughly beaten victim and with a paltry $35.
 Slightly tilted I lay this out on the blackjack table and manage to spin this up to $40!
 Vegas baby!!
 Hmm.